edose/Spectral/README.rst

 3. Statistics:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All statistical code is in the R language.
 I almost always ran code as a function call from RStudio's Console window, the code itself showing in the window immediately above that.
 That's it.

+(By the way, C, Java, and python folks, here's an R quirks: within R variable names like s.image, the period has no significance, it's only another character like underscore.)

 Some of the files: